PROGRAM GUIDES: BACHELOR OF SCIENCE | BACHELOR OF SCIENCE CAPSTONE | BACHELOR OF ARTS CAPSTONE

 For a comprehensive list of program requirements and course descriptions, see the School of Arts and Sciences course descriptions and the links to the program guides at the top of the page.

-Bachelor of Science (traditional, non-capstone)
+Bachelor of Science in Funeral Service (traditional, non-capstone program)

 The Associate in Science degree is awarded upon completion of the 60 required credits taken in the first two years at Point Park.
 Students seeking a B.S. can complete the third year of study at Point Park, either before or after the completion of their mortuary science degree.
 The Associate in Science degree provides the academic preparation required by the Commonwealth of Pennsylvania for admission to a 12-month course of study in mortuary school.
 Application for acceptance into any approved school of mortuary science is the student's responsibility.